 When designing pickup and drop-off points, the team should remember that the separation of bus traffic from all other traffic is of paramount importance.
 Roads servicing the area must be of sufficient paved width when the point at which the bus loads and unloads pupils is off the main thoroughfare.
 The need for left turn lanes must be determined.
 Driveway openings must conform to local ordinances or regulations.
 When analyzing potential school sites for traffic and bus safety, site selection teams should use the evaluation checklist contained in Appendix B. Department consultants can help in evaluating issues of ingress and egress.

 The national Walk Our Children to School Day was established in 1997 by the Partnership for a Walkable America, a national alliance of public and private organizations committed to making walking safer.
-Because the physical environment greatly affects how many residents can and will walk, a Walkability Checklist is provided in Appendix J. It is an excerpt from the National Safety Council's checklist.
+Because the physical environment greatly affects how many residents can and will walk, a Walkability Checklist is provided in Appendix J. It is an excerpt from the National Safety Council's (PDF) checklist.
 A growing number of communities are implementing measures to make their environments safer for walking.